-This guide outlines five critical DNS threat management techniques—subdomain enumeration, expired certificate detection, open directory scanning, favicon searches, and unauthorized email server monitoring—using advanced tools like Silent Push to safeguard your organization’s digital footprint.
+This guide outlines five critical DNS threat management techniques: subdomain enumeration, expired certificate detection, open directory scanning, favicon searches, and unauthorized email server monitoring, utilizing advanced tools like Silent Push to safeguard your organization’s digital footprint.

 Enumerate subdomains

 Subdomains are prime targets for cybercriminals who exploit misconfigurations to launch impersonation campaigns or subdomain takeovers.
-Mapping your subdomain landscape provides a top-down view of your public DNS presence, helping you identify vulnerabilities.
+Mapping your subdomain landscape provides a top-down view of your public DNS presence, enabling you to identify potential vulnerabilities.

 Enter a domain (e.g., example.com).